HaplyHaptics/Getting-Started/README.md

     A: If one of the 3D printed parts is broken, contact us - we'll send you the .stl file so that you can reprint it!
 If another part broke or you don't have access to a 3D printer, contact us and we'll send you a replacement part.

 #### Software
+  - Q: How can I be sure the my board is being read?

+    A: In the arduino IDE, under tools, navigate to "Get Board Info".
+If the IDE reads a board, it will be shown here!
+Note that M0 Boards are considered "Arduino/ Genuino Zero" Boards, and M3 and Dev boards are considered "Arduino Due" boards.
+(Due is pronounced "doo-way").

   - Q: When I try to run a sketch in Processing I get a: "COM PORT NOT ASSIGNED" error, I just see a gray screen, or the sketch runs but when I move my Haplet nothing happens.
 How do I fix this?